Air Traffic Control Tower Replacement at SFO

 San Francisco, California, USA

-The 220-foot tall control tower is located between Terminals 1 and 2.
+This 220-foot tall control tower is located between Terminals 1 and 2.

 In addition to the control tower, the project also includes an office facility at the tower’s base.
-Known as the “Integrated Facility,” this office building presents a radical departure for the FAA toward an open office environment that encourages interaction and collaboration.
-In addition, a courtyard and green roof provide much needed open space in which air traffic controllers can rest between shifts at what is often called the world’s most stressful occupation.
+Fentress’ design for this “integrated facility” presents a radical alternative to historic precedent.
+In contrast to compartmentalization, the FAA’s new open office environment encourages interaction and collaboration.
+Similarly, a courtyard and green roof provide much needed open space for staff to rest between shifts.
+After all, air traffic control is among the the world’s most stressful occupations.

 Two connector corridors—one post-security, the other pre-security—are also a part of the project, and connect passenger-accessible parts of the concourse.